-The WUR AP Parameters Control field indicates the presence of the Short-SSID field, the BSSID field, and the WUR Discovery Period field.
+The WUR AP Parameters Control field indicates the presence of the Short-SSID field, the BSSID field, the WUR Discovery Period field, and the WUR Discovery Frame Offset field.
 The format of the WUR AP Parameters Control is shown in Figure 9-772o (WUR AP Parameters Control field format).